The University of the Arts; 320 South Broad Street; Philadelphia, Pennsylvania 19102; 1.800.616.ARTS

-Trustees: Judson A. Aaron ‘81, Howard Belk ‘81, Karin Copeland ‘83, Eleanor L. Davis, Deanna S. DeCherney ‘66, Brian Effron (Vice Chairman), Patricia Fowler, William R. Gast ‘68 (Secretary), Amy H. Goldman, Nathaniel P. Hamilton, Jr. ‘07, Bruce Kardon (Treasurer), Anthony G. Kyriakakis, Elaine C. Levitt, Karen Lotman, Dr. Noel Mayo ‘60, Thomas M. Miles ‘75, Ronald Naples, Adolf A. Paier, Lawrence S. Reichlin, Ebonne Ruffins, Stephen Sypherd, James P. Vesey, Laurie Wagman, Harriet G. Weiss
+Trustees: Judson A. Aaron ‘81, Joe Aristone, Ralph Citino, Eleanor L. Davis, Deanna S. DeCherney ‘66, Brian Effron (Vice Chairman), Patricia Fowler, William R. Gast ‘68 (Secretary), Travis Gaylord, Amy H. Goldman, Peter Haas, Nathaniel P. Hamilton, Jr. ‘07, Bruce Kardon (Treasurer), Seth Lehr, Elaine C. Levitt, Robert G. Little ‘81, Karen Lotman, Dr. Noel Mayo ‘60, Thomas M. Miles ‘75, Ronald Naples, Adolf A. Paier, Lawrence S. Reichlin, Ebonne Ruffins, Mark Samuels, Carole Shanis, Stephen Sypherd, Raj Tewari, Laurie Wagman, Harriet G. Weiss

 Life Trustees: Ira Brind, Sam S. McKeel

-Trustees Emeriti: George A. Beach ‘58, Mary Louise Beitzel ‘51, Irvin J. Borowsky (deceased), Sondra Myers, Albert E.Wolf
+Trustees Emeriti: George A. Beach ‘58, Mary Louise Beitzel ‘51, Sondra Myers, Albert E.Wolf